openharmony/docs/en/application-dev/reference/apis/js-apis-sms.md

 delSimMessage\(slotId: number, msgIndex: number, callback: AsyncCallback\<void\>\): void

-Deletes a SIM message.
+Deletes a message from the SIM card.
+If the specified **msgIndex** is invalid, an error is reported.
 This API uses an asynchronous callback to return the result.

 **System API**: This is a system API.